 Repointing brickwork & walls

-In this sub 2 minute video, we show the Point Master tool repointing the brickwork of a wall built of recycled british bricks.
+This video shows the Point Master tool repointing the brickwork of a wall built of recycled bricks.

 You can see how the application of mortar is fast and very precise, with negligable surface staining, which is vital in delivering a professional result.